 Common questions we receive relate to Pre-Evaluation, GPA calculation, international school accreditation, and grade conversion research.
 Please see below for some helpful information on these topics.

 As a general rule, and particularly during our peak admissions period, evaluators are not available to complete pre-evaluations.
 Departmental requests to pre-evaluate application files is a common topic.
 However, since departments are responsible for choosing their own qualified students, we have found it best that the Graduate College complete the official comprehensive evaluation after the department has made an official recommendation to admit an applicant.
 After recommendation, we will verify accreditation, degree comparability, and perform grade conversions to calculate an official admit GPA.
 The information and contacts provided below are commonly used in our office and will empower you with very useful tips on how to enhance your department’s own evaluation process.

 If the cumulative GPA on the Bachelor’s granting transcript has 60 or more units listed and is above 3.00, then the GPA is acceptable.

-If the cumulative GPA is below 3.0, then all undergraduate transcripts will be used to calculate both a cumulative and a last 60 unit GPA.
+If the cumulative GPA and the last 60 GPA are both low, then all undergraduate transcripts will be used to calculate both a total cumulative and a last 60 unit GPA.
 If either GPA calculation is above 3.0, then GPA is acceptable.

 If both calculated GPA’s (cumulative and last 60) are below 3.0, then a justification memo is required.